Austrocylindropuntia subulata (Muehlenpf.) Backeb.

 Eve's Needle Cactus, Eve's Pin Cactus, Long Spine Cactus

-Austrocylindropuntia exaltata, Opuntia exaltata, Cylindropuntia exaltata, Opuntia subulata, Cylindropuntia subulata
+Austrocylindropuntia exaltata, Opuntia exaltata, Cylindropuntia exaltata, Opuntia subulata, Cylindropuntia subulata, Pereskia subulata

-Austrocylindropuntia subulata is a large tree-like cactus, up to 13 feet (4 m) tall with round cylindrical joints, up to 2 feet (60 cm) tall and up to 2.5 inches (6.5 cm) thick.
-The green leaves are nearly cylindrical, up to 5 inches (13 cm) long.
-The spines are light yellow, 1 – 2 per areole, up to 3 inches (8 cm) long.
-The flowers are red, up to 4 inches (10 cm) long, followed by reddish to red fruits, up to 4 inches (10 cm) long.
+Austrocylindropuntia subulata is a tree-like cactus that grows up to 13 feet (4 m) tall.
+It has a trunk, up to 4 inches (10 cm) in diameter, and cylindrical joints that are up to 2 feet (60 cm) long and 2.5 inches (6.5 cm) in diameter.
+Leaves are green, nearly cylindrical, and up to 5 inches (12.5 cm) long.
+Spines are light yellow, 1 to 2 per areole, and up to 3 inches (7.5 cm) long.
+Flowers are red, up to 4 inches (10 cm) long, followed by red fruits.

 How to Grow and Care